 The SCT does not hear disputes involving hire-purchase, employment, loans, stocks and shares, foreign exchange, rental and charters, legal fees, co-broking, insurance, or motor vehicle disputes.

-For example, if you purchased a $4,999 LCD TV and found it to be defective, but the retailer refused to refund your fees, you may claim at the SCT.
-However, if the purchase occurred more than 2 years ago, the SCT will not hear the claim.
+For example, if you purchased a $4,999 LCD TV and found it to be defective, but the retailer refused to refund your fees, the SCT will not hear your claim if the purchase occurred more than 2 years ago.

 It does not mean that you have no remedy.
 You can still sue in the other civil courts, just not the SCT.

 What Happens after I Lodge a Claim at the Small Claims Tribunals?

 The Registrar will conduct the initial mediation and consultation.
 If both sides cannot come to a settlement, the claim will be heard by a referee.
 The parties will present their side of the story themselves, and cannot be represented by a lawyer.
 Witnesses may even be called in.
 Finally, the referee will make a decision to either enforce or reject the claim.

 For more information on the SCT, please visit the State Courts website.